 Deeper conversations demand something harder: presence.
 Vulnerability.
 The risk of being truly seen.

-Working in tech, I've noticed we're particularly skilled at avoiding depth.
+Working in tech, we're particularly skilled at avoiding depth.
 We're verbal people — fluent in discourse, good at filling silence.
 But verbal dexterity can become a defense mechanism.
 Words as a way to stay busy, to keep moving, to never let a silence grow uncomfortable enough that something real might emerge.

 We can talk for hours and say nothing.
 That's a skill.
 It's also a problem.